SK360/ERM-Control-Box/README.md

 See attached diagram image for wiring example.
 The LED's would need to run through a resistor if connecting directly.
 I am running my wires to trigger a relay board since I am using large 12v LED's

 Instead of a win button I am using a sensor on the final prop to send ground to the win pin to auto complete the room when the group finds the correct item.
 Could easily be tied to a keypad or exit button as well.
+This is why I had to add the Bounce library to debounce the input due to some false positives we were getting.

 See my ERM settings screenshot for how I have this setup in ERM Automation